velartrill/velartrill.github.io/orig/reunited.md

 She gives him an awkward, guilty nod.
 "S-sorry, I just—"

 *"Nili.* It's okay.
-You don't need to explain _ceshvol_ to me."
+You don't need to keep explaining your anxieties to me."
 Livkir rolls his eyes, letting the door click shut behind him.
 Niltar fastens the tail of her robe behind her and grabs the towel, idly drying her hair.
 Her eyes are wild, and there's a frantic note in her voice as she looks up at Livkir.

 "Why is everyone being so *nice* to me, Liv?"